cciw-uk/data-protection/00 README FIRST.rst

   evidence of our due diligence regarding GDPR), but doesn't need to be read by leaders or become part of our manuals.

-  It's a long document, but I've tried to keep it fairly readable.
+  It's a very long document, sorry!
+But I've tried to keep it fairly readable.

 * `02 Amendments to CCiW handbook <02%20Amendments%20to%20manual.rst>`_

-  The main changes are:

-  * additions to leader responsibilities
-  * additions to committee responsibilities (I couldn't find an existing section for this, we might need to create one)
-  * a short section on data protection which references other parts and docs.

 * 03 CCiW website security docs

-  The link is:
+  This is part of the CCiW source code repo.
+The link is: https://gitlab.com/cciw/cciw.co.uk/-/blob/master/docs/security.rst
-  https://gitlab.com/cciw/cciw.co.uk/-/blob/master/docs/security.rst

-  This is part of the CCIW webmaster's manual, and includes information about security, privacy, data protection and data retention.
+  This includes information about security, privacy, data protection and data retention.
 As a lot of the GDPR responsibilities fall on the web master, this contains the longest section explicitly on data protection principles.

   Note:

   * it is part of the source code/documentation that the web developers read
   * it is therefore public, as all our source code is.
   * the audience is the web master/developers.

-  I will include a copy of the most recent version when submitting this work to the committee.

 * `04 DBS Officer Manual <04%20DBS%20Officer%20Manual.rst>`_